-Today we will be learning about density with this fun and easy experiment called the Rainbow Jar experiment.
+Density is the ratio of mass to volume.
+You can easily see how things with different densities will behave differently in liquids.
+Learning about density is fun and easy with this Rainbow Jar experiment.
 With a few simple ingredients that you probably have around your house, you can witness the magic of density.
+Before we begin, please take a moment to pin this post to your homeschool board.

 This experiment explores density, density is the mass of a unit of volume in a material substance.

 Isabella explains it wonderfully at the beginning of her video which is on our channel and linked below.

 Isabella used two cups and a bunch of pom-poms.
 In one cup she had a lot of pom-poms in the other just a few.
 This demonstration helps her to explain density.